-21. Remedial Action
+18. Remedial Action

-Upon notice of alleged discrimination, harassment, sexual harassment (to include dating violation, domestic violence, sexual assault, and stalking), or retaliation, Gateway will provide written notification to the parties and consider and implement appropriate initial remedial, responsive and/or protective actions.
-Such actions could include but are not limited to: no contact orders, providing counseling services, academic support, student financial aid counseling, providing a campus escort, changes in transportation, changes to academic, living or work schedules, safety planning, and/or referral to campus and community support resources.
-If reasonably available, a victim may be offered changes to academic, living, working, protective measures or transportation situations regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
-Requests for accommodations or changes to any accommodations (protective measures) can be made with the Office for Equal Opportunity and Civil Rights at 262-564-3062.
+Upon notice of alleged discrimination, harassment, sexual misconduct, or retaliation, Gateway will provide written notification to the parties and consider and implement appropriate initial remedial, responsive and/or protective actions.
+Such actions could include but are not limited to: no contact orders, providing counseling services, academic support, student financial aid counseling, providing a campus escort, changes in transportation, changes to academic or work schedules, safety planning, and/or referral to campus and community support resources.
+Requests for accommodations can be made to the Office for Equal Opportunity and Civil Rights.